Stitch's Great Escape!: Main show

-When Gantu returns to the chamber, Ombit and Getco inform him that the prisoner is loose.
-When the power comes back on via emergency power, the laser cannons continue their attempt to bring Stitch down.
-Again using the cannons' fatal flaws, he manages to fire the laser cannons into the crowd.
-As the lights and TV screens in the chamber are turned off a second time, Stitch begins to leap onto the shoulder restraints and terrorizes the guests for a second time while uses his antennas to tickle the guests' heads.
-Then, he reappears in the teleportation tube and escapes to the Magic Kingdom in Florida.
-Cameras capture him going into Cinderella Castle where Stitch gets into the castle by claiming to be Prince Charming from Cinderella.
-Off-camera, Cinderella (Jennifer Hale) realizes that Stitch is not her prince, and kicks him out of the room.
-Stitch then licks the camera on the screens.
+When Gantu returned to the chamber, Ombit and Getco informed him that the prisoner was loose.
+When the power came back on via emergency power, the laser cannons continued their attempt to bring Stitch down.
+Again using the cannons' fatal flaws, he managed to fire the laser cannons into the crowd.
+As the lights and TV screens in the chamber were turned off a second time, Stitch began to leap onto the shoulder restraints and terrorized the guests for a second time while used his antennae to tickle the guests' heads.
+Then, he reappeared in the teleportation tube and escaped to the Magic Kingdom in Florida.
+Cameras captured him going into Cinderella Castle where Stitch got into the castle by claiming to be Prince Charming from Cinderella.
+Off-camera, Cinderella (Jennifer Hale) realized that Stitch was not her prince, and kicked him out of the room.
+Stitch licked the camera on the screens, making Getco lament that "we've been licked", then Gantu told him to release the guests.
 The original ending of the attraction had Stitch stalk park guests on Astro Orbiter, with the ending video changing depending on the time of day at the park.
 This ending was eventually swapped in March 2005.
-The guests are then released from their restraints and exit into one of two gift shops; Merchant of Venus or Star Traders (previously Mickey's Star Traders during the attraction's run).
-On the way to the gift shops, guests see a sign labeled "Days without an escape" and a big number going down, along with "wanted posters" featuring some of Stitch's creator Jumba Jookiba's other genetic experiments.
+The guests were then released from their restraints and exited into one of two gift shops; Merchant of Venus or Star Traders (previously Mickey's Star Traders during the attraction's run).
+On the way to the gift shops, guests saw a sign labeled "Days without an escape" and a big number going down, along with "wanted posters" featuring some of Stitch's creator Jumba Jookiba's other genetic experiments.